Financial Aid Menu

 Exact date for disbursements are available in LioNet each semester.

 Pell Grants which have disbursed will not be adjusted to allow for a late start class.
-Additionally, the student must have been enrolled in the class by the end of the regular semester class add period.
+Additionally, the student must have been enrolled in the class by the end of the regular semester class add/drop period.

 The first disbursement of aid funds will be for those students who have completed all required paperwork and who have begun attendance in all enrolled classes.
 Students who submit and/or complete their paperwork after the priority deadline are considered late applicants and may need to make arrangements with the Bursar’s Office for payment of their student account.
 The financial aid paperwork for late applicants will be processed on a rolling basis as the Financial Aid Office and Bursar’s Office are able to complete the award cycle.